jbmusso/awesome-graph/README.md

 * [OrientDB](http://orientdb.com/orientdb/) - Distributed Multi-Model NoSQL Database with a Graph Database Engine
 * [TerminusDB](https://github.com/terminusdb/terminusdb) is an open source graph database and document store.
 It is designed for collaboratively building data-intensive applications and knowledge graphs.
 * [TigerGraph](https://www.tigergraph.com/) - The First Native Parallel Graph capable of real-time analytics on web-scale data
+* [Weaviate](https://github.com/semi-technologies/weaviate) - Weaviate is a cloud-native, modular, real-time vector search engine with a graph data model (GraphQL interface) built to scale your machine learning models.

 ### Triple stores
 * [Akutan](https://github.com/eBay/akutan) - Akutan is a distributed knowledge graph store, sometimes called an RDF store or a triple store